SwissTchoukball/cms/README.md

 And a message saying `Current process list running is not in sync with saved list`

 Running `pm2 update` should solve the issue.

-[^1]: This requires to have `cc` installed, which is not the case by default on Infomaniak Managed Cloud Server.
-We did it by installing _BuildEssential_ through Infomaniak Manager GUI.